mrashed98/arabseed_bot/Readme.md

 - [ ] Download a range, specific episodes
 - [ ] Get movies direct download link
 - [ ] Track Downloaded episodes for already downloaded Series
+- [ ] Get the latest uploaded content

 ## Tools used in this project